Chuck Thomas (American football)

-Chuck Thomas owns a rare hat trick in the world of American football.
+Thomas owns a rare hat trick in the world of American football.
 He played on teams which won championships at three levels of competition.
 In 1978, he was a member of the Stratford High School Spartans which won the Class 4A Texas State High School Championship.
 In 1985, he was a member of the Oklahoma Sooners who won the NCAA Division I National Football Championship.
-In 1988 & 1989 he was a member of the San Francisco 49ers which won Super Bowl XXIII & Super Bowl XXIV respectively.
+In 1988 and 1989, he was a member of the 49ers which won Super Bowl XXIII and Super Bowl XXIV respectively.